-All MASJ students are required to take UT 103 (Colloquium I) in their first semester of the program.
-All MASJ students are required to take UT 105 (Colloquium II)) in their final semester (if final semester is January or summer, UT 105 should be taken in the preceding fall or spring).
+Incoming MASJ students are required to take UT 103 (Social Justice Introductory Colloquium) in their first semester of the program.
+Graduating MASJ students are required to take UT 105 (Social Justice Final Colloquium) in their final semester (if final semester is January or summer, UT 105 should be taken in the preceding fall or spring).

 Some legitimate reasons may exist for not being able to complete the degree in three years, including financial circumstances, family obligations, or special educational needs.
 Decisions about the duration of the program should be made in consultation with the faculty advisor and director of financial aid.
 There are federal regulations that Union has a responsibility to follow when administering federal student loans.
-Additionally, the Satisfactory Academic Progress (SAP) policy, especially the maximum time to completion, should be carefully reviewed as documented in the academic catalogue on this webpage: https://utsnyc.edu/academics/registrar/course-catalog-academic-policies/.
+Additionally, the Satisfactory Academic Progress (SAP) policy, especially the maximum time to completion, should be carefully reviewed in the academic catalogue on this webpage: https://utsnyc.edu/academics/registrar/course-catalog-academic-policies/.